 I also write about…

 I began a series called, Do You Belong, last fall.
 It began as a writing exercise from Write 31 Days, a blogging challenge offered every October.
-This group of writers is asked to choose a topic and write about it for 31 consecutive days.
+To participate, each writer chooses a topic and then writes about it for 31 consecutive days.
 And yes, I took the challenge as a writing exercise, but God had something else in mind.
 I was still going through my “wilderness” experience (mentioned above), and this series was God’s way of walking me completely out of the desert.
 It was therapy.
 It was life-changing.
 The posts are rather raw, and vulnerable, written quickly to complete the daily posts.
 However, months later, I feel God isn’t finished with this topic — or me just yet, and I continue to think and write about belonging.
 Although the stories shared in this series may be personal to me, the need to belong is universal.
 Maybe something in that 31 days pertains to you?
 We all want to find our people and our place.

 It’s Time To Put On Our Capes And Be Brave